cameronsenese/cloud-map-mcs-controller/README.md

 - VPC peering is configured to permit network connectivity between workloads within each cluster.
 - The CoreDNS multicluster plugin is deployed to each cluster.
 - The AWS Cloud Map MCS Controller for Kubernetes is deployed to each cluster.
-- Clusters 1 & 2 are both configured as members of the same mcs-api `ClusterSet`.
+- Clusters 1 & 2 are each configured as members of the same mcs-api `ClusterSet`.
+    - Cluster 1 mcs-api `ClusterSet`: clusterset1, `Cluster` Id: cls1.
+    - Cluster 2 mcs-api `ClusterSet`: clusterset1, `Cluster` Id: cls2.
 - Clusters 1 & 2 are both provisioned with the namespace `demo`.
 - Cluster 1 has a `ClusterIP` Service `nginx-hello` deployed to the `demo` namespace which frontends a x3 replica Nginx deployment `nginx-demo`.
   - Service | nginx-hello: 172.20.150.33:80